jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

     1. Run `G28` to home Z
     2. Descend to Z0 location `G0 Z0`
 4. Descent to 1st layer distance
      1. Place 0.063 feeler guage under extruder
      2. descent in .1 increments while moving the feeler back and forth waiting until you feel it pinch
-    3.
- 4. Use .076 feeler or piece of paper and place under nozzle
- 5. Move down .1 increments till you feel friction between nozzle tip and feeler
-6. Back off .1 (Exp1 didn't do this
-7. Record Z for M114 (Ex. -3.00) Ex Z:-0.40
+     3. Record Z for M114 (Ex. -0.40)
-8. Take difference of these 2 measurements (Ex. -2.70 - -3.00 = 0.30) Ex.
-0 - -0.40
-9. This number represents the distance *below* the nozzle tip that the sensor triggered
+5. This number represents the distance *below* the nozzle tip that the sensor triggered
-10. Set Z_PROBE_OFFSET_FROM_EXTRUDER to negative value of the distance Ex.
-Distance = 0.30 = -0.30 Z_PROBE_OFFSET
+6. Set Z_PROBE_OFFSET_FROM_EXTRUDER to negative value of the distance Ex.
+Distance = 0.40 = -0.40 Z_PROBE_OFFSET
     Note: We do the negative because the probe is triggering below the nozzle tip (Always the case with a static probe)

 ## Delete rest once you get above directions working